romrawinjp/romrawinjp.github.io/content/posts/projects/gratitude_log.md

 > Thank you for seeing me, while I don't see myself. -- Romrawin's Master Thesis, 2022

 > It's not your fault if you have always decided to put your family first, your dreams after.
 It is just a destiny.
 I'm thankful for doing that. -- Me to me, 2024 <br>
 > Wait! you didn't put your dreams after after all.
-They're on the way. -- lol what a dramatic girl
+They're on the way, gradually building up from experiences that shape who you are.
+It's not a straight way, but what you have learned is the strongest core knowledge like no one else -- lol what a dramatic girl, hug 🫂!

 > Thank you, mom and dad, for supporting all of my decisions.
 Even though you don't understand any of the science stuff I was saying, thank you for asking me every time I do something new, and try really hard to listen to me. -- Me to my parents, life-time gratitude